cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/add-ins/database-backup.md

 - You cannot use it on slave servers
 - You cannot use it for symlinked data folders
 - You can not use it on encrypted databases
-- You need to shutdown the database service during the restore
+- You need to shut down the database service during the restore

 ### Text

-This is a dump file with SQL commands that that will recreate the database in the same state as it was at the time of the dump.
+This is a dump file with SQL commands that will recreate the database in the same state as it was at the time of the dump.

 As the output of the backup is a simple sql dump file, you can use it to import your data to other servers or when you want to upgrade your server version.

-However the restore process will be much slower than **binary**, particularly if you have lots of indexes in your database.
+However, the restore process will be much slower than **binary**, particularly if you have lots of indexes in your database.
 These are other benefits of this type of backup :

-- You can restore this backup when server is up and running.
+- You can restore this backup when the server is up and running.
 - You can move backup jobs to your slave servers (if available) to reduce your master server load

 #### Note